zinichakraborty/bootcampexercises-f23/proj2/README.md

 - There is also a button that, when clicked, navigates to a form to create a training log that has inputs for title, description hours, and animal id only as user id should already tracked with a hook and the date should just be the current date (for animal id you will have to manually input an animal id here).
     - If the creation is succesful then it just goes back to the dashboard
     - If the creation is unsuccesful it stays on the form and notifies the user or the error
+- (Bonus) Include an option to edit existing training logs.
+This would involve navigating to a similar form as the training log creation form, except the form inputs are all prefilled with the current data

 ### Animals Dashboard
 - This page will have the sidebar and search bar components along with displaying all animals that the current user owns.